hjelmj/OpenEIS/README.md

 [4] M. Schönleber, D. Klotz and E. Ivers-Tiffée, "A Method for Improving the Robustness of linear Kramers-Kronig Validity Tests", Electrochimica Acta (2014), https://dx.doi.org/10.1016/j.electacta.2014.01.034

 [5] M. Saccoccio, T.H.
 Wan, C. Chen, and F. Ciucci.
 "Optimal Regularization in Distribution of Relaxation Times Applied to Electrochemical Impedance Spectroscopy: Ridge and Lasso Regression Methods – a Theoretical and Experimental Study."
-Electrochimica Acta, 147, 470-482 (2014) link
+Electrochimica Acta, 147, 470-482 (2014),

 [6] F. Ciucci and C. Chen.
 "Analysis of Electrochemical Impedance Spectroscopy Data Using the Distribution of Relaxation Times: A Bayesian and Hierarchical Bayesian Approach."
-Electrochimica Acta, 167, 439-454 (2015)link
+Electrochimica Acta, 167, 439-454 (2015),

 [7] T.H.
 Wan, M. Saccoccio, C. Chen, and F. Ciucci.
 "Influence of the Discretization Methods on the Distribution of Relaxation Times Deconvolution: Implementing Radial Basis Functions with DRTtools."
-Electrochimica Acta, 184, 483–499 (2015)
+Electrochimica Acta, 184, 483–499 (2015),